Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 ## Network Interface Cards

 There are lots of NICs to choose from.
-From my testing there are a lot of bad apples in the bunch.
+From my testing every NIC seems to behave differently.
 The only NIC types I have had any luck with are ConnectX-5 and ConnectX-6.
-Intel's E810 NICs are also not terrible, but Nvidia cards seem to fare better with high connection counts.
+Intel's E810 NICs are also not terrible, but Nvidia cards seem to fare much better with high connection counts.
 I currently have two servers with E810 cards and two servers with ConnectX-6 cards.
 The E810 cards are usually the first to crap out during a load peak.
 NICs are just fickle beasts overall.
 I don't know if my experiences are actually related to the quality of the cards,